Back to: Angular Tutorials For Beginners and Professionals

 What is <app-root></app-root>?

 The <app-root></app-root> is not HTML, not JavaScript, and not executed by the browser.
-It is simply a placeholder for a custom HTML element where Angular will later render our application’s UI.
+It is simply a Custom HTML Element Placeholder where Angular will later render our application UI.
 At the time the browser loads index.html:

-• The browser does not know what <app-root> is
+- The browser does Not Know what <app-root> is.

-• The browser does nothing with it
+- The browser does Nothing with it.

-• It remains an empty element in the DOM
+- It remains an Empty Element in the DOM.

 Why Does Angular Need <app-root>?